Last updated 19 October 2022

 Keeping or training animals for exhibition licences are valid for three years.

-Before making an application read through the DEFRA guidance notes below as it provides general and specific licence conditions that are attached to the licence and information on how to meet each required standard.
+Before making an application you should read through the DEFRA guidance notes below.
+It provides general and specific licence conditions that are attached to the licence and information on how to meet each required standard.

 How to apply